Strategic Direction for Innovation in Intimate Grooming

 Prioritized concepts using feasibility, differentiation potential, and behavioral adoption thresholds

-Exploring interaction through everyday objects to understand natural grip preferences and hand mechanics
+exploring interaction through everyday objects to understand natural grip preferences and cues

 Evolved priority concepts through iterative 3D modeling and rapid-print cycles